Visgean/Gnomcrypt/README.markdown

 	So I have implemented that by my own.
 That crypt.py lib may be little random so if you have any ideas how to make it better feel free to say it.

-What do I need to use it?
+What libs does it depends on?
 =========================
 	- Zenity Framework
 	- Nautilus-actions manager